ppgcourseUB/ppgcourse2023/Model_selection_and_partitioning_scheme_M_RIUTORT/Readme.md

 ### Prepare command file

 The file *partition_finder.cfg* includes the options we select to run the PartitionFinder program.
+You have to upload the files to the cloud and then you can edit the file partition_finder.cfg with `nano` to make the modifications (for using nano in the cloud first load the nano module).

-Open this file :
+Open the file partition_finder.cfg with nanos:

 1. Modifications for the first run: